queenisabaer/friendventure/README.md

   - EmailField: A CharField that checks if the value is a valid email address.
   - DateTimeField: A field for storing date and time.
   - DateField: A field for storing dates.
+  - TimeField: A field for storing time.
   - TextField: A large text field.
+  - ImageField:
   - OneToOneField: A one-to-one relationship.
   - ForeignKey: A many-to-one relationship.
   - IntegerField: An integer field.
+  - EmailField:
   - DecimalField: A fixed-precision decimal number.
-  - URLField: A CharField for URLs.
+  - URLField: A CharField for URLs.<br>
-  - ResizedImageField: An image field with resizing options.<br>
 - **Relationships:**<br>
-  - A User has one UserProfile.
+  - A User has one Profile.
-  - A UserProfile belongs to one User.
+  - A Profile belongs to one User.
   - A FriendVenture is created by one User.
   - A User can create many FriendVentures.
   - A User can be a Participant in a FriendVenture.
+  - Participant belongs to one User and one Friendventure
   - A User can bookmark a FriendVenture.
+  - Bookmark belongs to one User and one Friendventure
   - A User can create a Comment for a FriendVenture.
+  - A Comment belongs to one User and one Friendventure
+  - A User can follow another User.

 ## Features